-Let’s look at one final thing: the manager changes.
-These situations might change any team dramatically.
+Let’s also look at manager changes, because these events might change a team dramatically.
 When a manager/head coach is removed from his position, the team might start to use a different formation.
-Not only that, but also player roles could change significantly.
+Player roles might also change significantly.

 These are great opportunities for smart fantasy football managers.
-A new head coach might move some previously favored top player even to the bench.
-He could also change their main set-piece taker, if the previous guy is not looking confident enough.
+A new head coach might move some previously favoured player to the bench.
+He could also change their main set-piece taker if the previous guy isn’t looking confident enough.

 The formation changes bring the biggest opportunities.
 If a team moves from 4-2-3-1 to 4-3-3, there could be some new midfielders playing as forwards available.